The only

 Middle Ages') {June, 2009}

-hemisphere of the globe (in 'Complete map of the world' [Kunyu quantu]), i.e. Europe, Asia and Africa; zoom in to high
+map of the world' [Kunyu quantu]), i.e. Europe, Asia and Africa, in a circa 1860 printing;

-res.; with some translations of the text blocks - J. Paul Getty Museum) {December, 2007}
+zoom in to high res.; with some translations of the text blocks - J. Paul Getty Museum)

-William of Conches 'De Philosophia Mundi' (a facsimile [France,
+WILLIAM of Conches 'De Philosophia Mundi' (a facsimile [France,

 second half of 12th century] including enlargeable, very high res. images of